wpnicknz/home-assistant-axium-amp/README.md

 # Home Assistant Axium Amp Integration

 This is a custom integration for controlling Axium multi-room amplifiers from Home Assistant.
+For more information about Axium amplifiers, please visit https://www.axium.co.nz/.
+**Note:** This integration is **community developed** and is **not affiliated with, endorsed by, or supported by Axium**.
+Please do not contact Axium for support related to this software.

 ## Features
 - Power control (on/off per zone)